 - No referral needed when care is provided by the designated health care system

-- Many also offer additional benefits such as free health coaching, virtual visits, care management for those that are most at-risk for chronic health conditions and access to cost saving tools, such as Priority Health’s Cost Estimator
+- Many also offer additional benefits such as free health coaching, virtual care, care management for those that are most at-risk for chronic health conditions and access to cost saving tools, such as Priority Health’s Cost Estimator

 Some final things to consider.